paulbricman/secondbrain/_notes/The conscious-unconscious divide has edge cases.md

 ---
 ---

-The Edward argument talks about a scientist interested in locating the sense of hearing in a spider, who after removing its legs concludes that it's located in there.
-There seems to be a close connection between correlation/causation, necessity/sufficiency, and constraints.
-Reporting guidelines for participants may be a confounding variable in consciousness studies.
-Blindsight patients make it tricky to define the border between evidence for conscious and unconscious processing, like in forced choice guessing.
-Lamme argues that introspection is an unreliable indicator of consciousness.
-Asking for overt responses biases attention.
-Social alignment biases responses in 2AFC experiments.
-Attention modulates consciousness, but is an independent process.
-Attention is not required for visual awareness.
+Blindsight patients make it tricky to [[Categorical perception translates in a blindspot for other taxonomies|define the border]] between evidence for conscious and unconscious processing, due to their atypical performance in [[Perception is context-dependent|perceptual decision tasks]].